tprrt/meta-exiguous/meta-exiguous/README.rst

 Additional features for media server
 ------------------------------------

-- D minidlna            meta-oe
+- D ReadyMedia          meta-oe

 ----------------------------
 Additional features for htpc
 ----------------------------

+- D kodi                meta-exiguous (a fork of recipes from meta-kodi)
+- D libretro            meta-exiguous
-- D xbmc/kodi           meta-multimedia/meta-kodi
+- D EmulationStation    meta-exiguous
+- D Bluetooth-tools     meta-exiguous (a fork of recipes from meta-tizen)

 --------------------------
 Additional features for CI